cxzhu/Paired-Tag/README.md

 ## 1. Pre-processing
 Extract cellular barcode from Read2, map the reads to reference cell_ID, and convert the mapped cell ID samfiles to useable fastq files.

+*** Please modification the paths to reference files according to the annotations in the script file.

 Use <code>shellscrips/01.pre_process_paired_tag_fastq.sh</code>.

-*** See the comments in this script if you are processing fastq files downloaded directly from GEO.
+*** See the annotations in this script if you are processing fastq files downloaded directly from GEO.

-*** Please modification the paths to reference files according to the annotations in the script file.

 #### The output of this step includes: